 Travel plans 2018!

 So you want to travel!
 Me too ~ maybe you’ve just arrived in Europe or maybe you’re on your way out.
-Either way you look at it, I bet you’ve already made some travel goals for 2018!
+Either way, you look at it, I bet you’ve already made some travel plans for 2018!
 Setting New Year’s resolutions is something just about everyone does, including me.
-Sometimes I get so excited about making new “goals,” I forget about ones I’ve already attempted, it is a symptom of my ADHD (Attention Deficit Hyperactivity Disorder.)
+Sometimes I get so excited about making new travel plans, I forget about ones I’ve already attempted, it is a symptom of my ADHD (Attention Deficit Hyperactivity Disorder.)

 When you are stationed here in Europe most of us want to see it all.
 However, we just don’t have time to do it all.
 So, I’m going to share a few tips and tricks I do every year to get organized and help keep me focused.

 Here are a few questions I ask myself before getting started?

 - What are this year’s MUST-SEE locations – then I MAKE A LIST!

 - How does work/school/family schedule line up with travel dates

 - I PLAN out as far as possible